 The RJI/SLV uses its unique and culturally and economically diverse setting to give early-stage journalists first-hand experience reporting on small towns in rural settings, and facilitates and encourages the employment of journalists in small communities.

-The Rural Journalism Institute of the San Luis Valley is a registered Colorado Non-Profit Corporation, and in the process of gaining IRS status as a 501(c)3 status nonprofit.
+The Rural Journalism Institute of the San Luis Valley is a 501(c)3 status nonprofit.

 The content generated by fellows and interns RJI/SLV will be published on AlamosaCitizen.com in partnership with Zepol Media Partners, LLC.